Insurable Earnings - Logging

 • not considered an independent operator with a WSIB independent operator identification number for the contract in question, and

 then the contractor and the principal are required to complete the logging questionnaire used by the WSIB to determine whether the person is a worker or an independent operator for WSIB purposes.
-For information about determining a person’s status as a worker or an independent operator, see 12-02-01, Workers and Independent Operators.
+For information about determining a person’s status as a worker or an independent operator, refer to 12-02-01, Workers and Independent Operators.

 Principal responsible to report earnings